FREQUENTLY ASKED QUESTIONS

 #15 Can I get replacement parts?

 You won’t find any replacement parts at your local dealer.
 If you make any changes to your Deejo knife, it is at your own risk.
-In case you lose or break one part, please contact us.
+In case you lose or break a part, please contact us here firstname.lastname@example.org

 #16 Why are fewer models available in stores than on the Deejo website?